GuillaumeGermain/CNN/README.md

 **Standard learning transfer**:
 The usual principle of learning transfer in neural networks is well known: you find an existing model with structure and parameters, let's say VGG16, Inception or MobileNet.
-You adjust the last layer and ajust the output properly to fit your business case, re-initialize the parameters of the modified layers, then retrain the network and get very quickly an effective model.
+You adjust the last layer and the output properly to fit your business case, re-initialize the parameters of the modified layers, then retrain the network and get very quickly an effective model.

 **The objective of this project is different.**
 The idea is to use learning transfer to accelerate the learning of an hand-made model.